 Keto creme caramel is an elegant low carb dessert that you can make with just 5 ingredients!
 This easy keto flan is deliciously creamy and has only 1.7g net carbs per serving.

-When I went to a restaurant as a kid, I'd always order either the lava cake or the creme caramel as a dessert - depending on whether I have a chocolate or a vanilla craving.
+When I went to a restaurant as a kid, I would always order either the lava cake or the creme caramel as a dessert - depending on whether I had a chocolate or a vanilla craving.

 It is unclear where the dish originates.
 The French claim to have invented it, as have the Spanish and yes, even the English.
 It's also super popular in Latin America.

 There are many different names for the dish.
 Custard, creme caramel, leche flan, crema Catalana - in the end, it's all the same thing!

 My low carb flan is made without the sugar and without condensed milk (a popular flan ingredient).
 And I swear, you would never know.
 It is creamy, jiggly, thick and just so full of flavor.

 I served it at my last dinner party and my friends could not believe it was sugar free!